SophieLDavis/Password_generator/README.md

 * The application does not always select the right character types selected by the user.
 * The application does not always return the right password length.
 * The application sometimes fails to return any password at all, and does nothing when the prompts are answered by the user.
+* The application will return only one character of the right character type.

 ![Screenshot1](https://user-images.githubusercontent.com/117310251/211861662-554546ef-3579-4d97-a44d-0144a0c18481.png)